Be seen and engage at Heartifacts

 By when must I deliver swag bag materials, and to what address should I send them?

-If your package includes the perk of distributing materials to attendees in the attendee bag or at the registration table, please send us all materials in advance.
+If your package includes the perk of distributing materials to attendees, please send us all materials in advance.
 Send all materials by August 1, 2020 to:

 Code & Supply Co., LLC 5648 Friendship Ave Floor 3 Pittsburgh, PA 15206